tconfrey/BrainTool/index.md

 <h3>
 Open and close groups of tabs for a Topic with a click.
 <br/><br/>
-Context switch with ease and keep your workspace clean.
+Switch between contexts with ease.
+Keep your workspace clean.
 </h3>
 <br/>
 <h1>Curate your Topics</h1>